-At Noel & Co., one of the things we do is help businesses with a great idea, service, or product bring that feature to their market in a clever, thoughtful, and sustainable way.
+At Noel & Co., one of the things we do is help businesses bring new products or services to market or take existing products or services to new markets in a clever, thoughtful, and sustainable way.

 But when we start working with a client, one of the first things they ask us is: